vasylykiv/vasylykiv/README.md

 ---

 ### 💡 Goal
-I strive to grow as a Frontend Developer, improving the quality of the interfaces I create and learning new approaches and technologies.
+I strive to grow as a Full-Stack Developer, improving the quality of the web apps I create and learning new approaches and technologies.

 > 📬 Open to collaboration: pet projects, open-source, freelance